 Henry Richardson is a licensed architect, urban designer, and a nationally certified city and regional planner.
 Richardson conducts research on low-cost housing and urban settlement in developing countries, energy-conscious design, and the application of CAVE-based…

 David E. Sahn is an international professor of economics in the Division of Nutritional Sciences and the Department of Economics.
 Since 2015, he has been a research fellow at the Institute for the Study of Labor in Bonn, Germany.

-Stephan Schmidt's research interests concern land-use policy, patterns, and processes, and are focused on a number of areas.
+Stephan Schmidt's research interests concern land-use policy, patterns, and processes.

 Professor Emeritus, Chemistry

 Dotsevi Sogah's research covers the design and synthesis of new polymers, preparation of protein-based polymers, and application of living polymerization methods to surface functionalization of nanoparticles and carbon nanotubes.

 Chantal Thomas is professor of Law at Cornell Law School, where she also directs the Clarke Initiative for Law and Development in the Middle East and North Africa.
 She teaches in the areas of law and development and international economic law.

 Alexander Travis is director of Public Health in the College of Veterinary Medicine.
 His research explores a diverse set of subjects related to one health: interdisciplinary work that links the functions and well-being of people, animals, and the environment.…

 Judith Van Allen is a Senior Fellow at the Institute for African Development at Cornell University and a long-time activist-scholar.
 She received her B.A from Stanford University and her Ph.D. from the University of California, Berkeley, in political science and…